-- 1. Applied a single discount rate to a portfolio of leases of similar assets in similar economic environment with a similar end date. - 2.
-Applied the short-term lease exemption to leases with lease term that ends within 12 months application.
+2. Applied the short-term lease exemption to leases with lease term that ends within 12 months Ethe date of application.

-- 3. Excluded the initial direct costs from the measurement of the right-of-use asset at the date of initial application. - 4.
-The accounting for operating leases with a remaining lease term of less than 12 months as at April 1, 2019 as short-term leases.
+3. Excluded the initial direct costs from the measurement of the right-of-use asset at the date of initial application.

+4. The accounting for operating leases with a remaining lease term of less than 12 months as at April 1, 2019 as short-term leases.